-In such an appeal, the referee must consider no more than whether or not the matter of complaint is within the scope of the Code.
+In such an appeal, the referee must only consider whether or not the matter of complaint is within the scope of the Code.

-If the referee determines that the matter is not within the scope of the Code the complainant and the respondent company are so advised in writing.
+If the referee determines that the matter is not within the scope of the Code, the complainant and the respondent company must be advised in writing.

-If the referee determines that the matter is within the scope of the Code the complainant and the respondent company are so advised in writing.
-The case is referred back to the Panel for it to be considered on its merits and the procedure in Paragraph 5.5 above will be followed.
+If the referee determines that the matter is within the scope of the Code, the complainant and the respondent company must be advised in writing.
+The case will be referred back to the Panel to be considered and the procedure in Paragraph 5.13 above will be followed.

-No administrative charges apply in relation to proceedings under Paragraph 7.6 and there will be no case reports.
+No administrative charges apply in relation to proceedings under Paragraph 8.7 and there will be no case report.